What is it?

 Best practices / Tips and tricks

-All emails used to register for communities receive an activation email.
+All emails used to register for a digital workplace receive an activation email.
 It is best practice to make sure people are using real email addresses so that if they experience any issues they can troubleshoot accordingly.